Denmark election: Social Democrats on course to win majority | DW | 05.06.2019

 Author: Patrick Grosse

-Far-right in flux: Support for the far-right Danish People's Party won the second-largest share of the vote in the last election, but saw its support fall as parties closer to the center adopted its hard-line immigration policies.
+Far-right in flux: In the last general election in 2015, the far-right Danish People's Party won 21.1% — the second-largest share of the vote.
+Since then, it has bled support to other parties closer to the center that adopted its hard-line immigration policies.

 What happens next?
 Social Democrat leader Mette Frederiksen, 41, vowed to form a minority government if the party won the most votes.
 Such governments are common in Denmark, where ruling parties often seek support from different parties to pass laws on a case-by-case basis.